Layr-Labs/eigenlayer-docs/docs/eigenlayer/operator-guides/operator-introduction.md

 Becoming an Operator in the EigenLayer ecosystem does not require a specific amount of delegated restaked TVL.
 Essentially, any Ethereum address can serve as an Operator.
 An address can function as both a Restaker, engaging in either liquid or native restaking, and as an Operator simultaneously.
 However, it is important to note that this dual role is not mandatory.
 An Operator can participate in the EigenLayer network without having any restaked tokens.

-Most Operators will receive token delegations sourced from other Restakers within the network, otherwise Operators can choose to self-delegate by allocating their own restaked token balance.
+Most Operators will receive token delegations sourced from other Restakers within the network, otherwise Operators can choose to self-delegate by allocating their restaked token balance.

 ## Quorums

 Quorums are a grouping of Strategies (Restaked Assets) to be used by an AVS for shared security measures.
 Operators can choose to opt into quorums of one or more tokens, depending on their preference and the designs of the AVS operate.

-An Operator can opt into as many quorums as they like as long as they have sufficient TVL for those the quorums.
+An Operator can opt into as many quorums as they like as long as they have sufficient TVL for those quorums.